 On 16 October 2019, the Board agreed that the Democratic Republic of the Congo has made meaningful progress overall in implementing the 2016 EITI Standard (2019-55/BM-45

 The DRC's Validation against the Standard was scheduled to commence on 1 July 2018.
 Following the deadline extension request submitted to the EITI Board on 30 June 2018 by the EITI DRC multi-stakeholder group, the Board granted the extension of the Validation deadline.
 The DRC's Validation began on 1 October 2018.

-This EITI Report covers Democratic Republic of Congo's extractive sector in 2016.
+The EITI Reconciliation Report covers Democratic Republic of Congo's extractive sector in 2016.
 It was published in December 2018.

 Cette loi remplace le code minier de 2002.

 Avocate au barreau de Kinshasa Gombe depuis le 18 octobre 1995, Marie-Thérèse Holenn Agnong est titulaire d'une maîtrise en droits de l'homme et d'une licence en sciences politiques de l'Université du Witwatersrand de Johannesburg RSA 2008-2013.
 Elle a travaillé en tant que Chef de Projet "Boutique de Droit" de juin à décembre 2004, projet de soutien judiciaire réalisé grâce au partenariat de l'Association des Femmes Juristes du Congo (AFEAC) et des Avocats sans Frontières Belgique (ASF-B), financé par l'ambassade des Pays-Bas.

 Elle a été assistante juridique à la Délégation Générale de la Radio Télévision Nationale du Congo, 2002-2006.
 Elle a travaillé comme assistante de recherche à la faculté des sciences politiques de l'Université de Witwatersrand, Johannesburg RSA, 2009-2011.